-Here are the three types of sales videos every sales rep should have in their sales toolbox, including examples and tips for using each successfully.
+Here are the four types of sales videos every sales rep should have in their sales toolbox, including examples and tips for using each successfully.

 1. The Webcam Video (a.k.a.
 Selfie Video)

 Great for: Introductions, building relationships, and video prospecting.

 In a webcam video, a sales rep records themselves speaking to the camera.
 It’s the next best thing to an in-person interaction: It travels anywhere an email does but earns you face time where prospects would otherwise only get to know you through cold-hard text.

 Because webcam videos familiarize prospects with your voice and face, they kickstart the relationship early.
 And because they transmit emotion, they’re shown to increase prospects’ attention and recall.

-You can also use props to add an element of personalization or capture viewer’s attention.
+You can also use props to add an element of personalization or capture the viewer’s attention.

 Like all outreach, webcam videos must be relevant to earn responses.
-Reps should aim to intrigue prospects into clicking their video by selecting an interesting thumbnail that features a bit of personality and personalization—like a sign with their name on it, or the rep holding up one of their company’s products.
+Reps should aim to intrigue prospects to click their video by selecting an interesting thumbnail that features a bit of personality and personalization—like a sign with their name on it, or the rep holding up one of their company’s products.

 Once the video begins, get right to the point of how you can help.

 2. The Screen Share Video